ARABELLA CACCIA

 (b.
 1965 London, UK)

-Arabella Caccia’s recent work is inspired by an exploration of patterns found in the play of light and dark on natural forms.
+Caccia’s recent work is inspired by an exploration of patterns found in the play of light and dark on natural forms.
 Her paintings and sculptures use an abstract language of semi-symbolic glyphs discovered in these patterns.
 The primary principal underpinning her work is the belief in the importance of process.
 Caccia’s paintings and sculptures use an alphabet of glyphs derived from an investigation into forms found in nature.
-Caccia uses an alphabet of both 2 and 3- dimensional mark making to express a state of being.
+She uses an alphabet of both 2 and 3- dimensional mark making to express a state of being.

 Caccia’s work has most recently found expression through the study of trees, first the Baobab tree studied in Botswana followed by work in the ancient Milkwood forests of the Western Cape and then the Tsitsikamma forest biome.
 Her exploration has included detailed drawings of plants and trees followed by a thorough investigation into the patterns created by the bark formations of various indigenous trees.
 Drawing, taking moulds and printing has lead to uncovering of an alphabet of glyphs which are found in all forms and which when further abstracted form a script like visual language.
 Caccia uses these universal forms to recreate two and three dimensional works that by their intrinsic universality aim to create experiences that echo those of nature herself.